rust-windowing/winit/src/changelog/unreleased.md

   application delegate yourself.
 - On iOS, no longer act as-if the application successfully open all URLs.
 Override `application:didFinishLaunchingWithOptions:` and provide the desired behaviour yourself.
+- On X11, remove our dependency on libXcursor. (#3749)

 ### Removed